 After a year of development, gameplay for Defender has now fully coalesced only a week before the prototype is to be demonstrated.
 Practically the entire programming staff at Williams throws in with Jarvis to complete the project, clocking hours of overtime, including Williams pinball masters like Larry DeMar.
 Also helping out is Sam Dicker, responsible for the memorable sound effects heard throughout the game.
 With 12 hours to go before the game debuts on the show floor, Jarvis and his team realize they have forgotten to program an attract mode, used to entice gamers in the arcades while the machine is otherwise idle.
 Working around the clock, the team has the code finished and burned into a ROM chip in the early morning hours of the day of the show, and it is raced to the game cabinet already located on the floor at the Williams booth.

 Both Defender and the other maverick at the show, Midway’s Pac-Man, are considered potential bombs by industry players…Midway’s top-down racing game Rally-X is touted at the next big thing.
 When Williams releases their game in 1980, however, the industry pundits are proved wrong on all counts.
-Defender explodes into the arcades, rocketing up to the top of the sales charts, muscling for first place with Pac-Man and then Donkey Kong the following year.
+Even with an alarming average playing time of a mere 37 seconds (most games strive for at least 90 seconds before the first player death), Defender explodes into the arcades, rocketing up to the top of the sales charts, muscling for first place with Pac-Man and then Donkey Kong the following year.
 It is as far from the ‘cutesy’ phenomena forming in the arcades as you can get, an aggressively brash macho shootfest where players’ penetrating shots powerfully explode the enemy; Defender is what Jarvis refers to as a “sperm game”.
 Graphically, the game is astounding for 1980; Williams touts Defender as having more than 80,000 individually controlled video elements, each with a possible 256 different colours.
 Even aurally the game accosts you; in an arcade ringing with videogame bloops and bleeps, you can sure hear when someone drops a quarter into the eardrum-rattling Defender game.
 It goes on to beat Pac-Man for the AMOA’s Videogame of the Year award in 1981, and Williams eventually sells around 60,000 Defender units, still by 1983 ranked as one of the top five money-making video games.
 There are, of course, plenty of Defender imitators and knockoffs, and more than 5 million cartridge versions are sold of Atari’s own immensely popular VCS/2600 Defender port, released in June of 1982 and winner of its own award: the 1982 “Arkie” in the Science Fiction/Fantasy category, from Electronic Games magazine.